 I suppose you could say that he destroyed my ideas of what life was supposed to be, giving me the freedom to create a new life that actually suited my needs, talents, and passions.

-Professor Tony Aveni came into my life when I was adrift as a young undergraduate at Colgate University in rural upstate New York.
+Professor Tony Aveni came into my life and made a difference when I was adrift as a young undergraduate at Colgate University in rural upstate New York.
 The chair of both the Sociology-Anthropology Department and the Astronomy program, Professor Aveni was the most profoundly intelligent, insightful, kind, and giving person I’d ever met.

 Origins of Writing